ibm-cloud-docs/EventStreams/quick_setup_guide.md

 # Quick Setup Guide for {{site.data.keyword.messagehub}} for {{site.data.keyword.cloud_notm}}
 {: #quick-setup-guide}

-This tutorial guides you through the steps to quickly start using {{site.data.keyword.messagehub}} by provisioning an instance, creating a topic and a credential then producing and consuming data.
-Additionally, you'll learn how to connect {{site.data.keyword.mon_full_notm}} and {{site.data.keyword.at_full}} and optionally how to use Kafka Connect or kSQLdb.
+This tutorial guides you through the steps to quickly start using {{site.data.keyword.messagehub}} by provisioning an instance, creating a topic and a credential, then producing and consuming data.
+Additionally, you'll learn how to connect {{site.data.keyword.mon_full_notm}} and {{site.data.keyword.at_full}}, and optionally how to use Kafka Connect or kSQLdb.
 Finally, you'll also find out how to get help with {{site.data.keyword.messagehub}}.
 {: shortdesc}

-Complete the following steps: {: ui}
+Follow these steps to complete the tutorial: {: ui}

 * [Before you begin](#prereqs)
 * [Step 1: Choose your plan](#choose_plan)